Lipschitz regularization for softening material models: the Lip-field approach: Elastic and plastic softening models

 where $g(d)$ describes softening and is chosen as $g(d) = d^2$.

 Taking the derivative of $\fsp$, we get

 and the associated KKT conditions

 We have omitted above the equations associated to $d$.
 They are identical to the ones presented in (\ref{eq:kktmu1}-\ref{eq:kktmu3}).
-The $d$ variable may be interpreted as a void volume fraction quantity used in ductile failure models \cite{Tvergaard1984,Becker1988}.
-Its growth is linked to the cumulative plastic strain and no longer to the elastic strain (as indicated by the difference between \eqref{eq:muelas} and \eqref{eq:muvoid}).
+The growth of $d$ is now linked to cumulative plastic strain and no longer to the elastic strain (as indicated by the difference between \eqref{eq:muelas} and \eqref{eq:muvoid}).
 Stress-strain relations for a strain loading-unloading history are shown in Figure \ref{fig:soft_plas}.
 The elasticity is not affected as can be observed from the unloading phase.